-Witness to First Nations presence for more than 6500 years and theater of the commercial rivalries between fur trade merchants during 200 years, this old fur trade post marks the beginning of the history in this vast region.
+Witness to First Nations presence for more than six millennia and theater of the commercial rivalries between fur trade merchants during 200 years, this old fur trade post marks the beginning of the history in this vast region.
 Nowadays, the beautiful pebble beach and the enchanted forest will charm you during your stroll in this site that borders Lac Témiscamingue.

 Detailed fees list

 Granite islands speckle the St. Lawrence River in a transition zone between Canadian Shield and Adirondack Mountains.
 Explore by boating, paddling, or hiking.
 Awesome Thousand Islands National Park awaits, a few hours from Toronto or Montreal.